 Cocoa Bean Bakery–the Cocoa Bean is known for their elaborate birthday cakes.
 Their king cakes have also been crowned the winner at New Orleans’ King Cake Festival for both the “most original” and “traditional” categories.

 Dong Phuong–located in New Orleans East, this king cake is so hot that a few Northshore businesses carry them.
-They can be purchased this year at Pho Grace in Hammond, Pho Cong in Covington definitely has them this year but I haven’t heard about Sweet Idea in Mandeville yet.
-These sell out quick so show up early if you’re dying for one.
+They can be purchased this year at Pho Grace in Hammond, Pho Cong in Covington, and Bo Tea Cafe in Slidell.

 Doughlicious Donuts–these donut-style king cakes are a big hit in Tangipahoa parish and available for pick up at their shop in Hammond.
 They also offer the creative flavor Almond Crunch if you’re looking for something new to try.

 Mandeville Bake Shop–Mandeville bake shop provides a variety of king cakes including some that are very similar to the classic McKenzie’s-style cake which is just sugar and glaze with no white icing.
 They also offer filled.
 Many varieties are available in small, medium, and large to best suit your needs.
 They also offer a unique chocolate king cake which you can see here.

 Maple Street Bakery–Located in Abita Springs, Maple street offers traditional, cream cheese filled, and a variety of other flavors.
 They are best-known for their “Mambo” cake that features four flavors in one medium-sized cake.
 This is a small operation so I recommended calling ahead to find out about availability.
 For pictures of the Mardi Gras Mambo, check out our post about this unique cake.